andy-byers/paw/README.md

 + Add a few things to the C API:
     + Better way to call builtin functions and methods on builtin types
     + Better API for arrays: `paw_*_item` will throw an error if the index is out of bounds
-+ Need some sort of restriction on when methods can be added to a class The compiler will get confused if 'self' or 'super' is used outside of a class body.
 + For loops won't work with bigint right now.
 + Finish designing things first...
     + Language features: